rebeca-lang/rebeca-lang.github.io/projects/AdaptiveFlow.md

 <img align="right" width="50%" src="{{ "/assets/projects/AdaptiveFlow/environment.png" | absolute_url }}" alt="AdaptiveFlow Environment" />

-Python model generator can be found [here](/assets/projects/AdaptiveFlow/ModelGenerator.py).
+Python model generator can be found [here](/assets/projects/AdaptiveFlow/ModelGenerator-v20.py).
 Examples of the input files of the system in the figure are: [environment.xml](/assets/projects/AdaptiveFlow/example/environment.xml), [topology.xml](/assets/projects/AdaptiveFlow/example/topology.xml), and [configuration.xml](/assets/projects/AdaptiveFlow/example/configuration.xml).
+An example of a model that violates correctness properties and has a deadlock can be downloaded from [here](/assets/projects/AdaptiveFlow/input-deadlock.zip).

 More details about this project is provided in this presentation: <a class="link link_presentation" href="/assets/projects/AdaptiveFlow/Adaptiveflow.pptx">pptx</a>